CINCINNATI – R&B stars Jill Scott and Charlie Wilson will headline the 2018 Cincinnati Music Festival, organizers announced Monday.

 "From the second the fans come through the stadium doors, they're going to be on their feet dancing to so many great legends of R&B and hip-hop," he said.

 Organizers also announced that Common, Xscape, the O'Jays and Cincinnati's Bootsy Collins and DJ Vader will perform at the festival.
-They will join previously revealed festival performers the Roots, Fantasia, Keith Sweat, Boyz II Men, After 7, DJ Jazzy Jeff and MC Lyte.
+They will join previously revealed festival performers the Roots, Keith Sweat, Boyz II Men, After 7, DJ Jazzy Jeff and MC Lyte.
+Singer Fantasia announced on Thursday that illness forced her to cancel her Friday appearance at this year's festival.

 Scott has a decades-old relationship with the Roots.
 She and the group co-wrote the hit single "You Got Me," which featured vocals by Erykah Badu.